emanueleusai/ML4SCI-1/GravitationalLensingChallenge/README.md

 #### Challenge 2 - Regression

 In this challenge we will use regression to measure the total fraction of mass in substructure of a dark matter halo.
-We will do so utilizing simulated strong lensing images with subahlo substructure consistent with non-interacting cold dark matter models.
+We will do so utilizing simulated strong lensing images with subhalo substructure consistent with non-interacting cold dark matter models.

 ### Datasets